MohammadMdv/Bloggie/README.md

 # Bloggie
-A .NET web page for posting and reading blogs
+A .NET website for posting and reading blogs